hellasgrid/see-grid-ca.hellasgrid.gr/_source/about.md

 ## Overview

-SEE-GRID CA is a Certification Authority managed and operated by the GRNET S.A., coordinator of the Greek National Grid Initiative, in cooperation with the Scientific Computing Center at the Aristotle University of Thessaloniki.
+SEE-GRID CA is a Certification Authority managed by GRNET S.A., coordinator of the National Grid Initiative, and operated in cooperation with the Scientific Computing Center at the Aristotle University of Thessaloniki.

 ## Brief History